Kariag/phase-0-tracks/version-control/git-definitions.md

 A branch creates a file that is a duplicate of your master branch, so that you or other people can make modifications to your project and then merge them back into the master.

 * What is a commit?
 What makes a good commit message?

+A commit is a save point in Git.
+It also communicates what you have done on a project.
+A good commit message is a concise explanation of what you have done.

 * What is a merge conflict?